 Windsor-Essex Compassion Care Community and Humber are collaborating to develop a user experience design and minimum viable product for their technology platform to accelerate their ability to scale up and reach more people and caregivers, working towards helping patients in palliative care to manage their care from home.Learn More

-The Barrett CTI is home to Humber’s Advanced Manufacturing Skills Consortium, a group of eight leading industry partners who are working with the college to train students and employees of Canadian companies.
-Consortium members include Javelin Technologies Inc., Cisco Systems Canada Co., DMG MORI Canada Inc., Festo Didactic Inc., KUKA Robotics Canada Inc., Rockwell Automation Inc., SEW-EURODRIVE Company of Canada Ltd., and SICK Sensor Intelligence.
+The Barrett CTI is home to Humber’s Advanced Manufacturing Skills Consortium, a group of nine leading industry partners who are working with the college to train students and employees of Canadian companies.
+Consortium members include Javelin Technologies Inc., Cisco Systems Canada Co., DMG MORI Canada Inc., Festo Didactic Inc., KUKA Robotics Canada Inc., MAGNA International Inc, Rockwell Automation Inc., SEW-EURODRIVE Company of Canada Ltd., and SICK Sensor Intelligence.

 The Barrett CTI is a 93,000 square foot collaborative space, featuring makerspaces, digital activity and media zones, technology zones, project rooms and meeting spaces.
 View a detailed breakdown of the technology, labs and equipment.Learn More

 News & Events